PR0PIN/Data-Analyst-Roadmap/branded_content_multichannel_attribution/README.md

 - Calculate channel contributions using Markov Chains.
 - Perform lift analysis for impacted vs. non-impacted users.

-### 5. Visualize Results
-Use the Tableau/Looker Studio dashboard to visualize:
-- Conversion metrics by channel.
-- Channel contribution based on Markov attribution.

 ## Dataset Description
 The simulated dataset contains the following columns: